mhx/dwarfs/doc/mkdwarfs.md

   determine a good ordering.
-  However, the new implementation of this algorithm can be parallelized and will perform much better on huge numbers of files. `nilsimsa` ordering can be tweaked by specifying a *max-children* and *max-cluster-size*.
-Both options determine how the set of files will be split into clusters, each of which will be further split recursively. *max-children* is the maximum number of child nodes resulting from a clustering step.
-If *max-children* distinct clusters have been found, new files will be added to the closest cluster. *max-cluster-size* determines at which point a cluster will no longer be split further.
+  However, the new implementation of this algorithm can be parallelized and will perform much better on huge numbers of files. `nilsimsa` ordering can be tweaked by specifying `max-children` and `max-cluster-size`.
+Both options determine how the set of files will be split into clusters, each of which will be further split recursively. `max-children` is the maximum number of child nodes resulting from a clustering step.
+If `max-children` distinct clusters have been found, new files will be added to the closest cluster. `max-cluster-size` determines at which point a cluster will no longer be split further.
 Typically, larger values will result in better ordering, but will also make the algorithm slower.
-Unlike the old implementation, `nilsimsa` ordering is completely deterministic.
+Unlike the old implementation, `nilsimsa` ordering is now completely deterministic.

 - `--max-similarity-size=`*value*: